opencaesar/oml-tutorials/tutorial3.md

 ## Detect Syntactic Error ## {#tutorial3-push-syntactic-error}

-In OML Rosetta, Create a new branch, add a syntactic error (an invalid cross-reference) to the OML files, and push it.
+In OML Rosetta, create a new branch, add a syntactic error (an invalid cross-reference) to the OML files, and push it.
 Watch how the CI workflow detects the error.
 Then, undo the change and push to watch how the workflow succeeds again.

 	<video width="100%" style="border:1px groove black;" controls>
 		<source src="assets/tutorial3/Second-CI-Build.mp4"/>